jeffmanzione/intern/README.md

 - **Type-safe macros** — Define interners for any data type.
 - **Memory-chunk allocator** — Efficiently allocates large memory blocks for interned data.
 - **Custom hash & compare functions** — Plug in your own functions for different data types.
+- **Thread-safe** — Supports a thread-safe configuration, allowing for usage by multi-threaded applications.
 - **Lightweight dependency** — Uses only standard C libraries.
 - **Single-header convenience** — Just include `intern.h` and define your intern type.